 A couple of weeks ago, I was sitting with some local guys as they consumed copious amounts of alcohol to the backdrop of a varied playlist, and it dawned upon me that my opposite number were unaware of the ‘caste-titles’ they were fondly using as an address of endearment.
-“Chaudhry” this, “Chaudhry” that was the title that was being thrown about as if the persons being addressed in this manner belonged to a background that distinguished them from those being simply addressed “Bro”.
+“Chaudhry” this, “Chaudhry” that was the title that was being thrown about as if the persons being addressed in this manner belonged to a background that distinguished them from those being addressed by their names.
 Not that I had any profound anxieties about the ‘label’, how could I, I come from the same backgrounds.
 In Pakistan-administered Jammu, my clan members are commonly addressed as “Chaudhry” whilst those living on the opposite side of the border in mainland Pakistan prefer to use the term “Raja”.
 I’m speaking of distant cousins whose great grandparents would marry into the extended tribal network, or at least those committed to preserving ‘kinship’ ties and their sense of tribal ‘honour’.
-They would never ‘marry out’ of the tribe except to tribes with greater prestige.
+They would never ‘marry out’ of the tribe except to tribes or clans with greater prestige.
 As they grew progressively poorer, this priority seemed more illusive than real.

 In my adolescent years, I used to think of the distinguishing ‘clan-titles’ as rather curious but as I began to dabble in the ‘history’ and ‘historiography’ of the subcontinent, the latter of which was heavily influenced by colonial paradigms, I discovered the arbitrary nature of ‘nobility-titles’ within a fluid system of ‘patronage’ greatly exaggerated by colonial ethnologists.
 This is a fascinating history that if properly understood would reveal how much the British influenced our thought process, and it’s not necessarily positive.
 A lot of the caste-groups they confronted, ‘lineage-based’ or ‘occupational’ (an entirely colonial distinction) were categorised according to a system that fixed their ‘identities’ and corresponding ‘social prestige’.